elena-rom/galaxy-alignment/README.md

 Inside the working directory, create a directory titled "data" with all *.csv files containing galaxy coordinates for each cluster.
 Then, run script.sh to determine the moment of inertia for each file.
 The option -w will write all results to a file called result.csv, while -p will print all results to terminal.

-Scrape.py can be used to download fits files centered at the BCG coordinate from the PanSTARR-1 survey.
+Scrape.py can be used to download fits files centered at the BCG coordinate from the PanSTARRS-1 survey.
 Several parameters must be set within this file.

 Axes of BCGs should be manually recorded by running Source Extractor on each fits file.
-These should be recorded in a *.csv file, and then analysis.py can be run to compare the moment of inertia angles to the BCG angles.
+These should be recorded in a *.csv file, and then analysis.py can be run to compare the moment of inertia angles to the BCG angles and output plots and statistical tests.

 ## Prerequisites